 For Level 1B:

-During this test, the fuel efficiency FCC,COP shall be determined according to step 7 of Table A7/1 of Annex B7.
+During this test, the fuel efficiency FEC,COP shall be determined according to step 7 of Table A7/1 of Annex B7.

-1.3.
+2.3.
 For Level 1A:

-The conformity of production with regard to CO2 mass emissions fuel efficiency shall be verified on the basis of the values for the tested vehicle as described in paragraph 1.3.1. and applying a run-in factor as defined in paragraph 8.2.4. of this Annex.
+The conformity of production with regard to CO2 mass emissions shall be verified on the basis of the values for the tested vehicle as described in paragraph 2.3.1. and applying a run-in factor as defined in paragraph 8.2.4. of this Annex.

 For Level 1B: The conformity of production with regard to fuel efficiency shall be verified on the basis of the values for the tested vehicle as described in paragraph 1.3.1. and applying a run-in factor as defined in paragraph 8.2.4. of this Annex.